-The College continues to evaluate the quality of teaching, learning and assessment via a departmental review procedure which is linked to the Performance Improvement Plans (PIP).
+The College continues to evaluate the quality of teaching, learning and assessment via a departmental review procedure which is aligned to the Education Inspection Framework.
 There is a quality assurance process for the improvement of teaching, learning and assessment.
 The quality assurance improvement process assesses the effectiveness of the teaching and learning that is taking place and the quality of our learners' experience.
 This highlights best practice and staff development needs and contributes to the overall performance management of employees.
 The quality assurance of teaching, learning and assessment grades will inform both departmental and the College's self-assessment grades.
 Department reviews are led by a team of current practitioners and have annual and ongoing training to ensure they are skilled in observations and providing feedback to staff.
 The department review process also includes marked work scrutiny and capturing the views of learners to measure ongoing improvements in teaching, learning and assessment.
 The Education Inspection Framework incorporates 'deep dives' into its assessment of the quality of education rather than a reliance on lesson observation.
-The College has 3 Advanced Practitioners who support quality improvements across the curriculum and apprenticeships.
+The College has 1 Quality Improvement Leader and 3 Advanced Practitioners who support quality improvements across the curriculum and apprenticeships.